 One of the main goals of all the products we create at JetBrains is to increase our productivity as developers.
 And we’re ready to go the extra mile to achieve this.

-This year IntelliJ IDEA turned 18 years old.
-Through all these years, the IDE has received lots of nice features, and dedicated icons were added for many of them.
+This year IntelliJ IDEA turned 18.
+Through all these years, the IDE has got lots of nice features, and for many of them, dedicated icons were added.
 As a result, there are colorful icons all over the interface.

 Main toolbar in IntelliJ IDEA 2017.3.
-Almost all icons have at least two colors and complex shape.
+Almost all icons have at least two colors and complex shapes.

-Such abundance of color and detail distracts from the main purpose of the IDE – working with the code efficiently.
-A clearer UI would help maintain focus and productivity, a clearer UI was needed.
+Such abundance of color and detail distracts from the main purpose of the IDE – working with code efficiently.
+To help maintain focus and productivity, a clearer UI was needed.

 Two years ago we updated the Project tree icons.
 We made them flat and systematized the colors.